 Continuing Education & Workforce Development

-To provide information about what to expect should you register for a hybrid remote class that meets on Main Campus or at the Monroe Center, we tried to anticipate questions and provide answers.
-If you have additional questions or need further information, please feel free to contact us.
+FCC is currently in Stage 2 of the FCC Roadmap to Resilience and Recovery plan.
+To provide information about what to expect should you register for a Hybrid Remote class scheduled to meet on Main Campus or at the Monroe Center, we tried to anticipate questions and provide answers.
+If you have additional questions or need further information, please contact us.

-Comprehensive student resources remain available remotely including assistance with taking classes virtually, navigating registration, connecting remotely with College resources, and more.
+Comprehensive student resources, including assistance with taking classes virtually, navigating online registration, connecting with College resources, and more, remain available to our College community.

 Frederick Community College COVID-19 Procedures